gurmindersingh5/localflaskapp/README.md

 6. It has Admin login authentication for editing and deleting inventory (protectd inventory routes)
 7. Also has graphs for analytics

-run apache2conf.sh using these commands: chmod +x script.sh sh script.sh
+run apache2conf.sh using these commands if you are on Ubuntu: chmod +x script.sh sh script.sh

+Otherwise just clone and run it.